Ivan Lyudnikov: Battle of Stalingrad

 138th Rifle Division was fighting the enemy in Stalingrad in October–December 1942.
 For 100 days and nights the division conducted fighting at the Barrikady works in the area of the lower settlement.
 This territory of 700 × 400 m was encircled on three sides, the fourth was Volga river.
 The remnants of the unit held on against ferocious German assaults.
 On 25 January 1943, the Division's units were relieved when the German 6th Army was close to surrendering.
 For their part in the fighting for Stalingrad, the division was reorganized into the 70th Guards Rifle Division on 6 February 1943.

 Battle of Kursk and Battle of the Dnieper

-On 1 June 1943, Lyudnikov was appointed commander of the 15th guard infantry division, carried out his orders on defence and then changed to counterattack.
+On 1 June 1943, Lyudnikov was appointed commander of the 15th Rifle Corps, carried out his orders on defence as part of 13th Army in the Battle of Kursk, and then went over to the offensive.
 On 22 September, forward units approached Dnieper north of the city of Chernobyl and began forcing it without a pause.
 After seizing the bridge-head on the right bank they repulsed counterattacks and started battle for widening the bridge-head.
 Lyudnikov was taken note of for his successful management in forcing Dnieper, showing audacity and courage.
 He was honored with the title of the Hero of the Soviet Union, presented with the order of Lenin and the Gold Star (No. 1892 of 16 October 1943).